 Getting a job in social work can be tough, especially in the current employment climate.
 Finding a job in general can be very taxing.
-But, with the right skills and education, landing your dream job as a social worker can be a little easier.
+But, with the right skills and education - such as an msw degree -, landing your dream job as a social worker can be a little easier.
 These top ten skills can help you stand out amongst the competition and help you in the running for your dream job.

 Communication is easily one of the most important aspects of social work.
 Verbal and written communications are something you’ll be required to partake in each and every day, so if you’re not comfortable communicating on a daily basis, this may not be the right field for you.
 You may have to advocate for funding or programs, so communication skills are key.